 The nutrient requirements are 6 ppm for piglets up to 10 kg bw, -5 ppm for piglets of 10-20 kg bw, 4 mg/kg for a bw of 20-50 kg, 3.5 mg/kg for a weight of 50-80 kg and 3 mg/kg with a bw of 80-120 kg.
-In sows the nutrient requirement of copper is 5 mg/kg, both for lactating sows as sows in gestation[120].
-Kirchgessner et al. have estimated the copper requirement of pregnant sows to be 6 ppm [120].
+In sows the nutrient requirement of copper is 5 mg/kg, both for lactating sows as sows in gestation[123].
+Kirchgessner et al. have estimated the copper requirement of pregnant sows to be 6 ppm [123].

 There is one recent multitrial analysis in which it was concluded that the optimum copper concentration in the feed of nursery pigs is between 50 and 250 mg/kg feed.
-More specifically it is 174 mg/kg when the average daily gain is taken as parameter and 119 mg/kg when looked at the average daily feed intake [290].
+More specifically it is 174 mg/kg when the average daily gain is taken as parameter and 119 mg/kg when looked at the average daily feed intake [293].

 Pigs require copper for the synthesis of haemoglobin and synthesis and activation of oxidative enzymes.
 A deficiency results in abnormal hemopoiesis (microcytic hypochromic anaemia), poor keratinization and synthesis of collagen, elastin and myelin.
 This may result in bowing of the legs, spontaneous fractures, cardiac and vascular disorders and depigmentation.
-Copper can also have a preventive effect on the occurrence of diarrhoea in pigs [291, 292].
-It also decreases the number of intestal E.coli and Streptococcus spp [293, 294].
-Increasing the copper concentration also resulted in a tendency towards less tail biting [291] and an improvement in zinc [294] and iron [295] digestibility.
+Copper can also have a preventive effect on the occurrence of diarrhoea in pigs [294, 295].
+It also decreases the number of intestinal E.coli and Streptococcus spp [296, 297].
+An EFSA literature search on the effects of copper on the microbiota reveals that the microbiota is already affected with low (<50 mg/kg feed) concentrations of copper.
+In this concentration mainly clostridia and coliform bacteria are altered.
+Higher concentrations (>170 mg/kg feed) also influences lactobacilli concentrations in piglets and growing pigs.
+The streptococci amount in the colon and faeces and the ureolytic bacteria amount in the colon is also reduced in fattening pigs, but not in piglets [104].

+Increasing the copper concentration also resulted in a tendency towards less tail biting [294] and an improvement in zinc [297] and iron [298] digestibility.

-Kirchgessner et al.found that sows fed 2 ppm of copper had reduced ceruloplasmin and farrowed more stillborn piglets than sows given 9.5 ppm [120].
+Kirchgessner et al. found that sows fed 2 ppm of copper had reduced ceruloplasmin and farrowed more stillborn piglets than sows given 9.5 ppm [123].

-When fed in pigs at 100-250 ppm copper has growth stimulating effects, probably because of its antimicrobial actions [120].
-The optimum copper concentration for optimization of average daily gain and feed conversion ratio is 125-250 ppm in feed [296-298].
-Copper sulphate is superior to copper sulphide for this manner [299].
+When fed in pigs at 100-250 ppm copper has growth stimulating effects, probably because of its antimicrobial actions [123].
+The optimum copper concentration for optimization of average daily gain and feed conversion ratio is 125-250 ppm in feed [299-301].
+Copper sulphate is superior to copper sulphide for this manner [302].